The pressure was on Petchmorakot Petchyindee Academy to deliver in his final bout of 2018 in Kuala Lumpur, Malaysia – but he rose to the occasion.

-Going into the second stanza of the match, the audience at the Axiata Arena saw a renewed Petchmorrakot quickly change gears.
+Going into the second stanza of the match, the audience at the Axiata Arena saw a renewed Petchmorakot quickly change gears.

 He started to use more forward pressure as the two world champions engaged in a back-and-forth battle, until a huge elbow sent Harrison crashing to the canvas.

-The big-hearted Brit wanted to continue and returned to his feet, but he failed to beat the referee’s count, and Petchmorrakot earned the victory by KO at the 1:15 mark of round two.
+The big-hearted Brit wanted to continue and returned to his feet, but he failed to beat the referee’s count, and Petchmorakot earned the victory by KO at the 1:15 mark of round two.

 “My manager, Boat, told me to walk forward, push him back, punch, and elbow,” he says

 “I just threw the elbow out naturally when I saw an opening.
 I didn’t know it would knock him out.